mike-goldfinger/http-ip-list-creator/readme.md

 http-ip-list-creator gets all IP Adresses stored in a MySQL/MariaDB and returns them as Text over an http request.
 This list can be used to block the IPs using pfsense and pfBlockerNG IPv4 Lists The Database itself gets filled by an tcp service trap.
-As soon I got http-ip-list-creator is also working using dockerhub, im going to add the database connection to my frelon/ssh-trap fork to register the IPs traped by this ssh-trap into the database.
+Soon im going to add the database connection to my frelon/ssh-trap fork to register the IPs traped by this ssh-trap into the database.

 This is my first Go project on github with dockerhub integration.